v1dusss/hackathon_gol_student/README.md

 1. Fork this repo and submit the link to your forked repo to the google form
 2. git clone your repo into the following folder: C:/Users/anydesk/hackathon_gol

-Now you have two options to build your project:
+Now you have two options to build your project from the Windows Terminal:

 3. Call build_debug.bat to make a debug build that you can step through in a debugger like raddbg